FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-express-api.md

 * Logout — Log out of FusionAuth

 If you use the <span>Call API</span>{:.uielement} button, before you log in, you will see an error message.
 After you log in, you will see the response from the {{page.technology}} API.
 When you are logged in, you can also use the <span>Retrieve FusionAuth user information</span>{:.uielement} button to see the user information returned from FusionAuth.

+The full code for this guide can be found [here](https://github.com/sonderformat-llc/fusionauth-example-express-api).

 ## Conclusion